HydrologyFrankfurt/ReWaterGAP/docs/api_docs/soilstorage.rst

 Soil Storage
 ===============
-This module computes soil storage and related fluxes for all grid cells.
+This module computes soil storage and related fluxes for all grid cells based on section 4.4 of Müller Schmied et al 2021 [1]_.

 .. autoclass:: soil_storage.SoilStorage
     :members: